CyberSecuriTim/azure-packet-capture/README.md

 <h3> STEP 4.0: Initiate a New Packet Capture in Wireshark and Filter for DHCP (Dynamic Host Configuration Protocol) traffic. </h3>

-- Enter either "dhcp", "udp.port == 67" or "udp.port == 68" or "udp.port == 67 || upd.port == 68" in the wireshark filter.
+- Enter either "dhcp", "udp.port == 67" or "udp.port == 68" or "udp.port == 67 || upd.port == 68" in the wireshark search filter.
-   - DHCP servers use UDP port 67 for communication and DHCP clients use UDP port 68, so filtering using either port number will display DHCP the communication.
+   - DHCP servers use UDP port 67 for communication and DHCP clients use UDP port 68, so filtering using either port number (or both) will display the DHCP communication.

-<h4> OPTIONAL STEP: Enter the command "ipconfig /all" in command prompt or powershell and observe the IP address of the DHCP server. </h4>
+<h4> OPTIONAL STEP: Enter the command "ipconfig /all" in the command prompt or PowerShell and observe the IP address of the DHCP server. </h4>

 ![image](https://github.com/user-attachments/assets/86e053ec-724d-42b7-9cf2-8617d4e1a4ba)

 - Now, enter the command "ipconfig /renew" and observe the captured DHCP traffic
    - This command simply renews the lease of the IP address that the DHCP client (our Windows 10 VM) received from the DHCP server.
-   - NOTE: The same IP address that we observed from the "ipconfig /all" command as the DHCP server appears here in the captured DHCP traffic.
+   - NOTE: The same IP address that we observed from the "ipconfig /all" command for the DHCP server appears here in the captured DHCP traffic.

    ![image](https://github.com/user-attachments/assets/bf9a1b88-1885-44e5-bbfa-86d0dabc30e9)

 <h4> OPTIONAL STEP: If you would like to observe the entire DHCP process captured in Wireshark enter the command "ipconfig /release | ipconfig /renew"</h4>

-- NOTE: (Don't freak out! 😅)You will temporarily lose connection to the VM via RDP as when this command is executed the VM essentially releases its IP address and other DHCP assigned network parameters and then immediately requests a new IP address and other DHCP assigned network configurations from the DHCP server.
+- NOTE: (Don't freak out! 😅)You will temporarily lose connection to the VM via RDP as when this command is executed the VM essentially releases its IP address and other DHCP-assigned network parameters and then immediately requests a new IP address and other DHCP-assigned network configurations from the DHCP server.
      - You should be automatically reconnected afterwards.
      - This will give us the chance to capture all four stages of the DHCP process known as DHCP "DORA":
         1. Discover